aws-robotics/kinesisvideo-encoder-ros1/README.md

 ### NOTE: This release branch is no longer maintained and is deprecated.
-Please consider the using the `release-latest` branch for the latest stable sources.
+Please consider using the `release-latest` branch for the latest stable sources.

 # h264_video_encoder